setchy/atlassify/CONTRIBUTING.md

 ### Project Philosophy

-This project is a tool for monitoring new notifications from Atlassian.
+This project is a tool for monitoring new notifications from Atlassian Cloud products.

 ### Installation